saidsef/grafana-loki-on-k8s/README.md

 [Pyroscope](https://grafana.com/docs/pyroscope/latest/) is a multi-tenant, continuous profiling aggregation system, aligning its architectural design with Grafana Mimir, Grafana Loki, and Grafana Tempo.
 This integration enables a cohesive correlation of profiling data with existing metrics, logs, and traces.

-I am assuming you are already familiar with [Grafana](https://grafana.com/oss/grafana/) and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/)
+I am assuming you are already familiar with [Grafana Stack](https://grafana.com/about/grafana-stack/).

 ## Prerequisites
 - Kubernetes Cluster >= v1.26